I Agree with my Father About Kaepernick's Anthem Protest

 So frequently that it’s one of my hallmark memories of my father (Kareem Abdul-Jabbar), occasionally after games, as we threaded through the hilly part of Sunset Boulevard on our way home, we’d get pulled over for speeding; my father singled out from all of the other motorists going the same speed.
 Sometimes the cops expressed surprise that the black man they targeted happened to be famous.
 Once we left the parking lot of the Fabulous Forum, it was back to Black.

-Likewise, just beyond Levi’s Stadium, the citadel of privilege where cheap tickets average around $45, lies the Bay Area where Oscar Grant, Alan Blueford, Andy Lopez, Mario Woods and Amilcar Perez-Lopez died by the hands of police— and the Black Panther Party was born.
+Likewise, just beyond Levi’s Stadium, the citadel of privilege where cheap tickets average around $45, lies the Bay Area where Oscar Grant, Alan Blueford, Andy Lopez, Mario Woods and Amilcar Perez-Lopez died by the hands of police— the area where the Black Panther Party was born.

-By all appearances, the National Football League has collectively playerhated Colin Kaepernick right out of a job as quarterback for protesting racism and police violence.
-It would be easy to buy the breezy comments some of his colleagues have made about his mediocre skills if he didn’t formerly occupy a key position at the professional level; part of a pool of talent skimmed from hundreds of thousands of phenomenally talented high school and college hopefuls.
+By all appearances, the National Football League has collectively player-hated Colin Kaepernick right out of a job as quarterback for protesting racism and police violence.
+It would be easy to buy the breezy comments some of his colleagues have made about his mediocre skills if he didn’t formerly occupy a key position at the professional level.
+He is part of a pool of talent skimmed from hundreds of thousands of phenomenally talented high school and college hopefuls.

-Curious to know what became of the man blacklisted from the NFL, I ventured to Kaepernick’s website to find a photo of him seated defiantly in front of a wall that reads “Black women make the movement move!” words that provided a welcome counterpoint to the male-dominated news cycle set in motion by Donald Trump’s testosterone-fueled bluster.
-Women, despite comprising 45% of football fans and making increasing inroads as scouts, reporters and coaches, don’t move anything in football as much as they seek to secure legitimacy in an overwhelmingly conservative establishment.
+Curious to know what became of the man blacklisted from the NFL, I ventured to Kaepernick’s website to find a photo of him seated defiantly in front of a wall that reads “Black women make the movement move!”
+Those words provided a welcome counterpoint to the male-dominated news cycle set in motion by Donald Trump’s testosterone-fueled bluster.
+Women, despite comprising 45 percent of football fans and making increasing inroads as scouts, reporters and coaches, don’t move anything in football as much as they seek to secure legitimacy in an overwhelmingly conservative establishment.
 Fans feel conflicted about their love of the game after learning that the machine that runs the sport continued to hum softly throughout sexual assault and domestic violence scandals.
 In a class action suit earlier this year, NFL cheerleaders sued for hundreds of millions of dollars, citing unfair wages and unpaid hours of practice.
 It speaks volumes that football, the highest grossing sport in sports-crazed America, generated over thirteen billion dollars last year but pays its cheerleaders $125 a game.
 Women of color, including black women, show up in politically correct numbers on these cheerleading squads, checkmarks to fulfil a quota.

 While intersectionality (a term coined by Kimberlé Crenshaw to acknowledge the complex patterns of privilege and oppression that mark the lives of every individual) has fallen into flaccid overuse by the left (much like #takeaknee) and dismissed as the most neo of Marxist fanaticism by the right, it has practical applications that speak to me directly, offering a pathway out of what seems like a clusterfuck of oppression.